sirfifer/voicelearn-ios/docs/ENTERPRISE_ARCHITECTURE.md

 ### 1.1 Vision

-VoiceLearn will evolve from a single-user iOS application to an enterprise-ready platform supporting educational institutions, government agencies, and enterprises.
+UnaMentis will evolve from a single-user iOS application to an enterprise-ready platform supporting educational institutions, government agencies, and enterprises.
 This requires:

 - **Single Sign-On (SSO)** with existing identity providers
 - **Role-Based Access Control (RBAC)** at granular levels